k21971/EvilHack/doc/evilhack-changelog.md

 - Ability to choose worn piece of armor to enchant/repair
 - Fix: handful of issues discovered with air terrain and Vlad's cavern
 - Fix: air terrain in Vlad's cavern and is_clinger()
+- Fix: player can ride a wumpus across open air in Vlad's cavern